awslabs/graphstorm/docs/source/gs-processing/usage/amazon-sagemaker.rst

 .. code-block:: bash

-    # Ensure the bash variables are as set as above
+    # Ensure the bash variables are as set as above.
     # This will only run the follow-up re-partitioning job on a single instance
     python scripts/run_repartitioning.py --s3-input-prefix ${OUTPUT_PREFIX} \
         --role ${ROLE} --image ${IMAGE_URI}  --config-filename "metadata.json" \